MRennnie/ecommerce_product_analytics/sql/README.md

 # SQL Files
-This folder contains SQL scripts for analytical views and metrics.
+This folder contains SQL scripts for analytical metrics.

 ## Data Quality Findings
 During exploratory data quality checks, it was identified that conversion-related metrics